 1. They acknowledge their mistake

-The pensioner at the start of the article never apologized to me or I to him.
-Yet, his willingness to give me the information I needed to help me advertise his services and his gratitude afterward clearly demonstrated that he acknowledged the “mistake”.
+The pensioner at the start of the article never apologized to me or me to him.
+Yet, his willingness to give me the information I needed to help me advertise his services and his gratitude afterwards clearly demonstrated that he acknowledged the “mistake”.

 2. They apologize